Spend a Saturday tumbling over waterfalls in the Nile River.

 Do This In A Weekend

-Since Jinja is relatively close to where you’re living (a couple of hours away, more in traffic) this is an unbeatable weekend activity.
+Since Jinja is relatively close to where you’re living (a couple of hours away on a good day, four with traffic) this is an unbeatable weekend activity.
 You can book an overnight trip (there are some hotel options in Jinja, or your two day rafting could include accommodations) but a half-day or full-day rafting experience fits in nicely on any Saturday or Sunday.

 Especially since there are loads of things that are farther away that would take more time (like a safari), it’s best to use your weekends rather than vacation days for rafting the Nile.